The Navel, a Body Piercing to Wear for a Long Time

-Jewelry that is too heavy, too long, or made of a poor material can cause chronic irritation or promote rejection.
-This is why ASTM F-136 titanium stands out as the best possible choice here: lightweight, non-allergenic, durable, and tolerated by even the most reactive skin.
+Jewelry that is too heavy, too long, or made from a poor material can cause chronic irritation or promote rejection.
+This is why ASTM F-136 titanium is the best possible choice here: lightweight, non-allergenic, durable, and tolerated by even the most sensitive skin.

-This collection brings together navel piercing jewelry in ASTM F-136 titanium, in various styles to accompany all stages of your piercing:
+This collection brings together ASTM F-136 titanium navel piercing jewelry, in various styles to accompany all stages of your piercing:

-- Classic bananas with a screw-on top ball and decorative end; the ideal initial jewelry for serene healing.
+- Classic barbells with a screwed upper ball and decorative end; the ideal initial jewelry for serene healing.

 - Shield models for a more imposing and graphic look but unparalleled comfort, to be worn once the piercing is well stabilized.